 There are rules of procedure in legal proceedings.
 They are logical and failure to conform to these rules results in censure or consequences by a fair judge.
 In Dr. Weeks case, his attorney filed the “petition to stay the sanctions” in a timely manner and the response from the opposing Assistant Attorney general (AAG) for MQAC was due on a Thursday, 6 days prior to the court date.
 It did not arrive and Dr. Weeks’s attorney was astonished.
 By the end of day Friday, any objection by the AAG to Dr. Weeks’ request for stay of sanctions had still not arrived.
 There was no word over the weekend, and so on Monday, four days after the AAG’s anticipated rejection of our petition for stay was due, Dr. Weeks’ attorney petitioned the court to grant the stay, since the AAG had missed her chance to argue against Dr. Weeks’ petition.
 No word from Judge Hancock.
 Then Wednesday, the court received the AAG’s motion to reject Dr. Weeks petition to stay the sanctions….
 6 days late!
 Adding more insult, there was no explanation by the AAG for her having ignored the time requirements, so when Judge Hancock alerted both parties on Thursday that the case would be heard the next day, Dr. Weeks’ attorney suspected the sole purpose would be for Judge Hancock to read the AAG the riot act for her insolent tardiness in frank disrespect for the rules of the court.
 Instead Judge Hancock totally disregarded her lateness despite acknowledging that it allowed inadequate time for Dr. Weeks’ attorney to prepare a response.
 Unjust judgment at every level.

-In January 2019, Alan Hancock finally heard our argument that the MQAC allegations were unjust, that Dr. Weeks’ due process rights were violated, that the sanction was unfulfillable and that Dr. Weeks did not violate any federal law.
-Despite being paid to be a judge, Alan punted, or rather kicked the can down the road and deferred to the medical board, a state agency just like his own.
-More astonishingly, in an amazing display of ignorance exceeded only by arrogance, Alan listened to the argument that Dr. Weeks was following the guidelines of the DOJ and its field guild to enforcement officers and stated:
+In January 2019, Judge Hancock finally heard our argument that the MQAC allegations were unjust, that Dr. Weeks’ due process rights were violated, that the sanction was unfulfillable and that I did not violate any federal law.
+Despite being paid to be a judge, Hancock punted, or rather kicked the can down the road and deferred to the medical board, a state agency just like his own.
+More astonishingly, in an amazing display of ignorance exceeded only by arrogance, Hancock listened to the argument that I was following the guidelines of the DOJ and its field guild to enforcement officers and stated:

 Villain #5: Introducing Attorney General Ron McKenna and assistant Attorney general (AAG) Kirstin Brewer